GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Methodology

 \subsection{Active Fabrication}

-LLMs can memorize information from the dialogue history~\cite{yi2024survey, maharana2024evaluating}, and recent studies demonstrate that LLMs tend to answer a query with confirmation prefixes such as "sure", or reject it with prefixes like "sorry"~\cite{qi2024safety}.
-Based on these findings, we argue that the presence of rejection phrases—such as "I'm sorry, but I can't assist with that"—and safety-related warnings phrases—such as "I want to be clear and responsible"—in the dialogue history increases the likelihood that the target models will reject subsequent queries.
-As illustrated by real examples in Appendix \ref{example:active_refinement examples}, when such safety-related warnings appear in the dialogue history, the models are more likely to refuse to answer subsequent queries, thereby hindering progress toward a successful jailbreak.
+Since multi-turn jailbreaking refers to a \textbf{multi-round interaction} where the target model’s final response accomplishes the malicious task, it does not require human intervention to interact with the chatbot or to revise the dialogue during the process.
+In this paper, we therefore adopt API-level access to the LLMs, which enables modification of intermediate responses across rounds.
+Prior studies have shown that LLMs can memorize information from dialogue history~\citep{yi2024survey, maharana2024evaluating}, and often prefix their responses with confirmations such as "Sure" or rejections such as "Sorry"~\citep{zou2023universal, qi2024safety}.
+Building on these observations, we argue that the occurrence of rejection phrases—e.g., "I'm sorry, but I can't assist with that"—and safety-related warnings—e.g., "I want to be clear and responsible"—in the dialogue history increases the likelihood that the model will reject subsequent queries.
+As illustrated in real examples in Appendix~\ref{example:active_refinement examples}, once safety-related warnings appear in the dialogue history, the model tends to refuse later queries, thereby impeding progress toward a successful jailbreak.

-Therefore, if the target model still rejects the intermediate query $q_i$ after the refinement described in Section~\ref{sec:part2}, we discard the query-answer pair $(q_i, a_i)$ and move on to the next query $q_{i+1}$.
-If an answer $a_i$ is obtained from the target model, we then modify it by removing any safety-related warnings.
-Specifically, we prompt the attack model to remove such content while retaining the core content that directly addresses the query.
-We then use the attack model to rephrase the core content with introductory sentences and summary sentences.
-The model then rephrases the core content into a smooth response with introductory and concluding sentences (Refer to Appendix \ref{prompt:safety-warning_removal_prompt} for the detailed prompt, and Appendix \ref{example:active_refinement examples} for examples).
-This reduces the likelihood of detection caused by unnatural phrasing, such as only extracting fragmented sentences directly from the original response.
+Therefore, as shown in Figure \ref{fig:figure_workflow}, if the target model continues to reject the intermediate query $q_i$ after reaching the maximum number of refinement iterations (described in Section~\ref{sec:part2}), we discard the query–answer pair $(q_i, a_i)$ and proceed to the next query $q_{i+1}$ in the jailbreaking trajectory.
+This simple operation removes rejection phrases from the dialogue history, thereby increasing the likelihood that the model will respond to subsequent queries.
+Moreover, if a non-rejected answer $a_i$ is obtained from the target model, we further refine it by eliminating any safety-related warnings.
+Specifically, the attacker model is instructed to remove such content while preserving the core information that directly addresses the query $q_i$.
+In addition, the attacker model rephrases the retained content by adding introductory and summary sentences (see Appendix~\ref{prompt:safety-warning_removal_prompt} for the detailed prompt and Appendix~\ref{example:active_refinement examples} for examples).
+This reduces the risk of detection arising from unnatural phrasing, such as fragmented sentences directly extracted from the original response.